 If the Church’s reforms are to be truly credible, she must do the same.
 The canon law rights of bishops ought to be amended so that the Church can mandate compliance with both the existing Dallas Charter and the additional requirements proposed herein.
 In particular, canon law ought to be changed to create more effective mechanisms to hold the bishops accountable.
 National conferences such as the USCCB should be empowered to issue mandatory governance and compliance requirements and to create mechanisms for disciplining prelates who fail to comply.

-Is It Time for a Plenary Council?
+Is It Time for a Plenary Synod?

 The opportunity for lay participation will be essential in an environment in which the hierarchy itself is suspect.
-A plenary council could focus on the unique aspects of the problem in the United States, while also offering models for other countries afflicted by priestly sex abuses scandals.
-Granted, the decisions of a plenary council must be reviewed and approved by the Vatican, but it would be difficult for the Pope to ignore the voice of the American Church so uniquely and forcefully expressed.
+A plenary synod could focus on the unique aspects of the problem in the United States, while also offering models for other countries afflicted by priestly sex abuses scandals.
+Granted, the decisions of a plenary synod must be reviewed and approved by the Vatican, but it would be difficult for the Pope to ignore the voice of the American Church so uniquely and forcefully expressed.

 What Reforms Should Be Adopted?